natancox/cloud-notes/README.md

 Summary from good presentation https://www.youtube.com/watch?v=cJUTIyvCd70.
 Watch it at speed 1.5.

-  1. Make my changes
-    1. Fix bug
-    2. Improve formatting
-      * Make the headings bigger
-  2. Push my commits to GitHub
-  3. Open a pull request
-    * Describe my changes
-    * Mention all the members of my team
-      * Ask for feedback

 ### Multiple functions

 1. Service registration
-  1. can do DNS
+  * can do DNS
-  2. health checks
+  * health checks
     * enable activator boot to view info
-  3. can register "anything", not only services (like DB nodes...)
+  * can register "anything", not only services (like DB nodes...)
-  4. ribbon integration
+  * ribbon integration
     * is a client-side load balancer
     * health check on ribbon (not supported by Eureka!)
 2. K/V store